food-and-service

 Food cooking machine operators face just 14% automation risk with low AI exposure.
 Temperature monitoring leads the change but physical operation stays human.
 Full analysis for 42,600 workers.

 14% automation risk.
 If you operate the fryers, ovens, kettles, and roasters that cook food at industrial scale, AI is barely a blip on your threat radar.
-Among the 1,016 occupations we track, food cooking machine operators sit comfortably in the low-risk zone.
+Among the 1,016 occupations we track, food cooking machine operators sit comfortably in the low-risk zone — and the reasons say something interesting about where the boundary actually runs between what AI does well and what it cannot do at all.

 But "low risk" does not mean "no change."
 The changes that are coming will make your job different, not disappear it.
-Here is what the numbers actually show.
+Here is what the numbers actually show, and why the floor of an industrial cooking facility is one of the more AI-resistant workplaces in the modern economy.

 The Kitchen AI Cannot Enter